 skip to main content

-You can watch the NFL Playoffs on most of the same channels that aired this season’s biggest NFL matchups—including CBS, ESPN/ABC, FOX, and NBC.
-If you’ve watched the playoffs before, you’ll recognize that these are the usual channels.
+You can watch NFL playoff action on most of the same channels that aired this season’s biggest gridiron matchups—including CBS, ESPN, FOX, and NBC.
+If you’ve watched the playoffs before, you’ll recognize that these are the usual suspects.
 But with streaming becoming more popular, there are more ways to tune in than ever before.

 Keep reading as we break down the various options available for watching the NFL postseason.
-And don’t miss our How to Watch the Super Bowl guide, where we outline the specifics surrounding Super Bowl LVII.
+And don’t miss our How To Watch the Super Bowl guide, where we outline the specifics surrounding Super Bowl LIX.

 Score the best TV and internet providers in your area